jojozhuang/jojozhuang.github.io/_portfolio/game-2048-electron.md

 ![image](/public/portfolios/game2048electron/linux.png){:width="400px"}

 ## 3. Under the Hood
-Check posting [Convert Web App to Desktop App with Electron]({% link _posts/2016-11-08-converting-web-app-to-desktop-app-with-electron.md %}) to learn the details of Electron and how this desktop app was built.
+Check posting [Converting Web App to Desktop App with Electron]({% link _tutorial/nodejs/converting-web-app-to-desktop-app-with-electron.md %}) to learn the details of Electron and how this desktop app was built.

 Notice, Electron is used to build __cross-platform desktop apps__ with JavaScript, HTML, and CSS.
 To develop __cross-platform mobile apps__, maybe you need [Xamarin](https://www.xamarin.com/) or [Cordova](https://cordova.apache.org/) instead.